-3. The New Year Tips
+3: The New Year Tips

-4. The North American Tips
+3: The North American Tips

 We think that’s a more comprehensive track record than many newsletters would provide, but we fully recognise that the proof of the pudding is in the eating, and that the newsletter must deliver profitable advice for subscribers to justify our annual fee.
 We hope that this data will give you sufficient confidence to give the newsletter a try.

 Warning: the price and value of all shares may go down as well as up, and you may not get back the full amount invested.
 You should not buy equity securities with money you cannot afford to lose.
 Technology companies may exhibit greater than average volatility, meaning your investment may be subject to sudden and large falls in value and you may get back nothing at all.
 Changes in rates of exchange may have an adverse effect on the value or price of the investment in sterling terms.
 As with other investments, transactions in technology securities may also have tax consequences and on these you should consult your tax adviser.
 We have taken all reasonable care to ensure that all statements of fact and opinion contained in this publication are fair and accurate in all material respects.
 Investors should seek appropriate professional advice if any points are unclear.
 This newsletter is intended to give general advice only, and the investments mentioned are not necessarily suitable for any individual.
 It is possible that the officers of the McHattie Group and their associates may have a beneficial holding in any of the securities mentioned in this guide.
 Andrew McHattie is responsible for the preparation of the research recommendations contained within.
 Published by The McHattie Group, St Brandon's House, 29 Great George Street, Bristol, BS1 5QT.
 Tel: 0117 407 0225.
 E-Mail: email@example.com.
 Web Site: http://www.techinvest.co.uk.
 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form by any means, electronic, mechanical, photographic, or otherwise without the prior permission of the copyright holder. ©2018.
-The McHattie Group offers restricted advice on certain types of investment only.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form by any means, electronic, mechanical, photographic, or otherwise without the prior permission of the copyright holder. ©2023.
+The McHattie Group is a media firm and offers restricted advice on certain types of investment only.
 Authorised and regulated by the Financial Conduct Authority.